pxp9/lazy_doc/lazy_doc/lazy_doc/providers/github_ai/check_parameters?.md

+Returns a boolean indicating whether all provided parameters are valid.

 ## Parameters

-- params - a keyword list containing parameters to check for validity.
+- params - a list of key-value pairs representing parameters to be checked.
 ## Description
-Verifies whether all provided parameters are among the allowed list of parameters.

-## Returns
-true if all parameters are valid, false otherwise.
+ Validates the parameters against a predefined list of acceptable keys.